-Teddy bears are OlderThanTelevision; their name comes from [[TheodoreRoosevelt Theodore "Teddy" Roosevelt]], who once refused to shoot a bear during a bear hunt.
+Teddy bears are OlderThanTelevision; their name comes from [[UsefulNotes/TheodoreRoosevelt Theodore "Teddy" Roosevelt]], who once refused to shoot a bear during a bear hunt.
 So, a teddy bear is a cute thing whom one would not want to kill, and the Steiff bear was patented in 1905.
 The label "teddy bear" now refers to almost any plush bear.

-Teddy bears always avert BearsAreBadNews.
+Teddy bears almost always are BearyFriendly and avert BearsAreBadNews.
 Teddy bears are not fierce; they like to give hugs!
 (Although they may sometimes be shown in children's media as bravely protecting their owners from ThingsThatGoBumpInTheNight.)
 Teddy bears rarely act like bears (unless they want to [[StockAnimalDiet eat honey]]), they are just generic animals who happen to be bears because they are furry and not human.
 Teddy bears are [[SlidingScaleOfAnthropomorphism anthropomorphic]] and usually fit the FunnyAnimal trope; they do not look human, but they have two arms and two legs (whereas real bears have four legs), and would walk on two feet, though they are often posed sitting.
 Teddy bears have eyes, nose and mouth almost like a human; but their bear ears are on top of their head.
 On the bear's behind, there might be a small tail.
-Teddy bears wear fur; brown is the usual generic bear color, but some bears are other colors.
+Teddy bears have fur; brown is the usual generic bear color, but some bears are other colors.
 Some bears have a small amount of hair (of whatever color) between their ears.
 Some bears wear a shirt.